 The possibilities of ownership in Thailand

-Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investment to own a property.
-This is the case of apartments.
-Regarding the Villas, it is also possible to become an owner through other means such as the establishment of a Real Estate Company (SCI).
+Since the Condominium Act of 1979 revised in 2008, it is possible for foreign investors to own a property.
+This is the case of apartments in condominiums.
+Regarding the Villas, it is also possible to become an owner through other means such as a real estate company set up.

 It is also possible to have a long term lease of 30 years, twice renewable, summing up to 90 years in total.
 This lease is registered at land department so the owner won’t be able to evict you under any circumstances.
 You can sublease the property and used it as you wish, you have the full right of use.